Stockfish: Manufacturing and usage

-The science of producing good stockfish is in many ways comparable to that of making a good cognac, Parma ham, or a well-matured cheese.
+The science of producing good stockfish is comparable to that of making a good cognac, Parma ham, or a well-matured cheese.
 Practitioners of the Slow Food movement insist that all these artisanal products must be made on a small scale and given time to mature.

 The fish is prepared immediately after capture.
 After gutting the fish, it is either dried whole, or split along the spine leaving the tail connected.
 The fish is hung on the hjell from February to May.
 Stable cool weather protects the fish from insects and prevents an uncontrolled bacterial growth.
 A temperature just above zero degrees Celsius, with little rain, is ideal.
 Too much frost will spoil the fish, as ice destroys the fibers in the fish.
 The climate in northern Norway is excellent for stockfish production, and remains so even with changing climate conditions.
 Salted/dried whitefish (klippfisk) was more common in the fisheries districts of Western Norway.
 Further south in Norway, the cod was salted in barrells from the 15th century.

 After its three months hanging on the hjell, the fish is then matured for another two to three months indoors in a dry and airy environment.
 During the drying, about 80% of the water in the fish evaporates.
 The stockfish retains much of the nutrients from the fresh fish, only concentrated: it is therefore rich in proteins, vitamins, iron, and calcium.

 Most of the Norwegian dried cod is exported to Portugal ($244M), Sweden ($76M), Nigeria ($30.5M), Brazil ($29.1M), and Italy ($23.2M).

 In Norway and Iceland, the stockfish is mostly used as a snack and for lutefisk production.
 In Italy, the fish (called stoccafisso) is soaked and used in various courses, and is viewed as a delicacy.
+It was popularized in Nigeria following its delivery as food aid during the Nigerian Civil War in the late 1960s.

 Low-quality stockfish is also commonly used as supplemental food for pets, primarily as dog food or dog treats.

 The 2012–2015 project SafeTrackFood developed a method of indoor production of stockfish to accelerate the maturing and drying of the fish in a safe manner.